Class of 2020-2021

-Nancy reports directly to the chair of the Audit Committee and the CEO and works closely with the Audit, Risk, Compensation and NCG Committees.
-She is highly financially literate given her work with the Audit Committee, is a certifier of the firm’s financial statements, approves the loan loss allowance and is a key enterprise leader in governance.
+Nancy reports directly to the chair of the Audit Committee and the CEO and works closely with the Audit, Risk, Compensation and Nominating and Corporate Governance Committees.
 In addition to serving on the Management Committee, she chairs the Compliance and Operational Risk Committee and is a member of the Enterprise Risk Committee.

 Nancy is a graduate of Chatham University and Villanova University School of Law.
 She has been recognized numerous times for her contributions, most recently: Association of Corporate Counsel Foundation Global Women in Law and Leadership Honoree 2019; Diversity Journal Women Worth Watching 2019; Housing Wire Women of Influence 2018; Compliance Week Top Minds 2017.